Popcorn Ceiling Removal Instructions and Asbestos Safety

 If you suspect the popcorn texture material contains asbestos or lead-based paint, make sure to wear the appropriate safety apparel, such as a dust mask and work gloves.

 Spray the Ceiling

 Fill the sprayer with warm water and pump it to raise the pressure.
-Lightly spray a four-foot square test area of the ceiling and let it sit.
-If your ceiling only has textured product but no paint, it should readily absorb the water and be ready for scraping in about 15 minutes.
+Lightly spray a 4-foot square test area of the ceiling and let it sit.
+If your ceiling has textured product but no paint, it should readily absorb the water and be ready for scraping in about 15 minutes.
 If your ceiling was painted with a coat of flat paint or ceiling paint, the water will take longer to absorb and may require multiple light soakings.

 Scrape off the Texture